putyourlightson/craft-blitz/README.md

 ### Debugging

-Cached HTML files are timestamped with a comment at the end of the file.
+Cached HTML pages are timestamped with a comment at the end of the page.

 ```
 <!-- Cached by Blitz on 2018-06-27T10:05:00+02:00 -->
 ```

-If the HTML file was served by the plugin rather than with a server rewrite then an additional comment is added.
+If the HTML was served by the plugin rather than with a server rewrite then an additional comment is added.

 ```
 <!-- Served by Blitz -->